|

 - My theory is that with narrow spacing the radiation pattern of the antenna

 overlaps and almost becomes one.
-The inside elements may not be doing as
+The inside elements may not be doing as much

-signals that are approaching the antennas head on.
+approaching the antennas head on.

 - Horizontal stacking also decreases the vertical beamwidth, this makes the